eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

 MDCS_ using Apolo's MATLAB client
 --------------------------------

-Submitting Jobs from within MATLAB client on the cluster
+Submitting jobs from within MATLAB client on the cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 General steps
 """""""""""""